tranxuanhaiminh/ChatSystem/README.md

-# INSA Project ChatSystem : Xuan Hai Minh Tran and Mariétou Sarr
+# INSA Project ChatSystem :

+# Team : Xuan Hai Minh Tran and Mariétou Sarr

+You can download the project with the option Download ZIP or clone the repository on your computer.
+You must have Maven and Java to be able to install the project.
+Once you have the ChatSystem-jar-with-dependencies.jar file you will just need Java to use the ChatSystem.

 The source code is in ./chatsystem.